-Digital transformation is part of organisational transformation that is closely linked with strategy, management and organisational behaviour.
+Digital transformation becomes a part of organisational transformation when it is closely linked with changes in strategy, management and organisational behaviour.
 Both academic and practitioner-based studies emphasise the role of strategy in driving digital transformation and creating value and competitive advantage for organisations.
-However, in practice, gaining these transformational effects from new digital technologies prove hard for many firms (Capgemini Consulting, 2011).
+However, in practice, gaining these transformational effects from new digital technologies prove difficult for many SMEs (Capgemini Consulting, 2011).

-Digital transformation is not an ordinary transformation, alas it is a clean break from most of the things the organisations used to do.
-It enforces the development of new strategies, structures, routines and capabilities (e.g., digital).
+Digital transformation is no ordinary transformation, and often requires a clean break from past and present ways of doing business.
+It enforces the development of new strategies, structures, routines, and capabilities (e.g., digital).
 It requires strong strategic leadership, changes in organisational structure, dynamic capabilities for innovation, and receptiveness of employees for cultivating a different kind of culture within the firm.

 Digital transformation not only has close links with strategic elements, but it situates at the nexus of technological, organisational and market elements of strategy.
 Because it requires a redesign of organisational processes and routines, it needs alignment between firm strategies and firm employees' acceptance and adoption of new digital technologies, and it keeps customer needs and expectations at the centre of attention.
-As it induces a change in organisational culture internally (i.e. employees) and externally (e.g. networking relations with partners), DT involves the management of many inter-related actors at individual to organisational levels, whose mindsets need to align with initiatives of DT and strategies (Solberg et al, 2021).
+As it induces a change in organisational culture internally (e.g., employees) and externally (e.g., networking relations with partners), digital transformation involves the management of many inter-related actors at individual to organisational levels, whose mindsets need to align with initiatives of digital transformation and strategies (Solberg et al, 2021).

 Hence, we argue that digital transformation is not a simple prescription of strategy but requires cognitive mechanisms that support its success.
 Mindsets observing growth barriers, not as challenges but as opportunities for change, may lead to transformative strategies, such as transforming the firm digitally.
 Yet, mindsets approaching digital transformation as a technology initiative driven by IT departments or specialists undermine the complexity surrounding digital transformation in an organisation.
 There are several implications of this approach.
 The first and most often discussed implication is the human side of it.
-It not only creates fear among the employees but also defeats the whole purpose of digital transformation before it starts (i.e. creating efficiency, improving productivity).
-When the employees are not convinced with the undertaken digital transformation, how can an organisation solely rely on computer-generated data management for efficiency improvement?
-An open-minded approach to changes, in some cases a complete transformation of mindset, go naturally hand-in-hand with digital transformation.
+It not only creates fear among the employees but also defeats the whole purpose of digital transformation before it starts (i.e., creating efficiency, improving productivity).
+When the employees are not convinced by the digital transformation, how can an organisation solely rely on computer-generated data management for efficiency improvement?
+An openminded approach to changes, in some cases a complete transformation of mindset, go naturally hand-in-hand with digital transformation.
 Such mindset transformation not only refers to changing the mindsets of employees but also of the management who are not necessarily ready to fully perceive what a digital transformation means for their business.
-Hence trillions are spent on DT but not as many successes were yielded out of it (Tabrizi et al., 2019).
+Hence although trillions are spent on digital transformation not as many successes are forthcoming (Tabrizi et al., 2019).

-Mindsets perceiving digital transformation as a 'process' rather than an automatic 'outcome' of technology acquisition become successful implementers of DT.
-Not only digital transformation is a process itself, but it is also surrounded by other processes that are going on within the organisation.
-As our transformation triangle highlights strategy transformation would help if it precedes DT by clarifying business strategies so that the organisation has a clear and focused understanding of DT and its expected future impact on the business performance.
+Mindsets perceiving digital transformation as a 'process' rather than an automatic 'outcome' of technology acquisition become successful implementers of digital transformation.
+Not only is digital transformation a process itself, but it is also surrounded by other processes that are within the organisation.
+As our transformation triangle highlights, strategy transformation would help if it precedes digital transformation by clarifying business strategies so that the organisation has a clear and focused understanding of digital transformation and its expected future impact on the business performance.
 In turn, adopting new digital technologies might entail completely new strategy development and implementation within the organisation, which eventually creates a new business model for the organisation.
-DT will lead to new capability development to enact these new strategies.
-This process naturally will be different for each organisation depending on its idiosyncratic characteristics, conditions and capabilities while the end product will be the same - digital transformation.
+Digital transformation will lead to new capability development to enact these new strategies.
+This process naturally will be different for each organisation depending on its idiosyncratic characteristics, conditions, and capabilities: the end product being the same - digital transformation.